 You have two primary Aalto options: workstations and Triton.
 The Aalto workstations have basic scientific software installed.
 From the workstations, you can use the HTCondor distributed computing framework.

 Aalto has many data storage options, most free.
 In general, you should put your data in some centralized location shared with your group: if you keep it only on your own systems, the data dies when you leave.
-We manage data by projects: a group of people with shared access and a manager.
+We manage data by projects: a group of people with shared access and a leader.
 Groups provide flexibility, sharing, and long-term management (so that you don’t lose or forget about data every time someone leaves).
 You can request as many projects as you need, and each can have its own access control and quota.
 You can read about the storage locations available and storage service policy.

 Triton has 2PB of non-backed up data storage on the high-performance Lustre filesystem.
 This is used for large active computation purposes.
 The Triton nodes have an incredible bandwidth to this and it is very fast and parallel.
 This is mounted by default at Science-IT departments, and can be by default in other departments too.